Tudor kitchen nightmares

 Dark and dangerous:

-The “windows” in the Tudor Kitchen would have been a small opening high on the walls, allowing very little air or light in.
-Servants would have to conduct their work by very poor light that could prove dangerous when working with knives.
+The “windows” in the Tudor Kitchen would have been small openings high on the walls, allowing very little air or light in.
+Servants would have to conduct their work by very poor light, that could prove dangerous when working with knives.

 Tudor towns were dangerous places to live.
 They were overcrowded and unhygienic, and streets were filled with litter and sewage.
 Rats thrived in these conditions.
 While Sutton House was a rural escape from the bustling city, rich houses were not immune to the risks that rats posed.
 Servants would have stored bread and flour off the ground to keep rats out.

-The Black Death, which spread throughout Europe some 200 years before Sutton House was built, is said to be caused by fleas living on black rats that arrived in England from merchant ships.
+The Black Death, which spread throughout Europe some 200 years before Sutton House was built, is said to have been caused by fleas living on black rats which arrived in England from merchant ships.
 Servants in Tudor kitchens would be particularly vulnerable to disease from rats, as not only did they work there, but they slept in the kitchen as well!
-And Sutton House was no exception.
+Sutton House was no exception.